har-in-air/ESP32_IMU_BARO_GPS_VARIO/README.md

 I've uploaded a screenshot of an alternative ublox compatible module from Aliexpress that seems to be a better option.
 Cheaper, larger patch antenna, and with flash configuration save.
 I don't have one myself, am assuming the advertising is correct :-D. Note that we're trying to use  the highest fix rate possible (for future integration into the imu-vario algorithm) and Ublox documentation indicates that this is possible only when you restrict the module to one GPS constellation (GPS), rather than GPS+GLONASS  or GPS+GLONASS+BEIDOU.
 So don't waste your time looking for cheap multi-constellation modules.

+For an external audio amplifier, you could go with the XPT8871, available on ebay and aliexpress.
+I used the MAX4410 because I had a few samples, and an already assembled breakout board from a previous project.

 ## Credits
 1. Spiffs code from https://github.com/loboris/ESP32_spiffs_example
 2. Sine-wave generation with ESP32 DAC modified from https://github.com/krzychb/dac-cosine